sagdatamir/sagdatamir/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as an iOS Software Engineer at Kolesa Group.
+- 🔭 I’m currently working as an iOS Software Engineer at inDriver.
 - 💬 Ask me about iOS development and anything else.
 I know quite a few things.

 <!--